xtremertx/Ex-ini/README.md

 Conclusion
 ----------
 [!]
-As you can see you're always working with parser and some ini object(s), but there are also some other objects like IniFormat or objects used directly in ini object like Section, KeyValue, etc..

-[!]
-Library can be targeted from .NET 3.5 to the newest framework version .NET 4.6.2
+Library supports .NET 3.5+
 [?]
-Rest of the documentation will be added soon...
+Rest of the documentation will be added soon on Wiki...